 A team of Open SUNY Center for Online Teaching Excellence staff and campus stakeholders set out to answer those questions.
 The result is a course review and enhancement model that is campus driven and builds on current research and best practices to offer a team approach to the continuous improvement of online courses.

-There are two components of the model: the customizable OSCQR Rubric, which has 37 basic standards and an additional accessibility rubric that has nine groupings of 37 more standards, and the OSCQR Process, which is a collaborative, flexible approach to improving the instructional design of an online or blended course.
+There are two components of the model: the customizable OSCQR Rubric, which has 50 standards addressing design and accessibility, and the OSCQR Process, which is a collaborative, flexible approach to improving the instructional design of an online or blended course.
 It is campus driven and focused on continuous improvement, and is not intended to be an instructor or course evaluation.
 The review for Open SUNY + courses is designed to be conducted by a team on your campus that comprises a variety of perspectives.
 These can include those of the faculty member who teaches the course, an instructional designer, multimedia/technologist, librarian, faculty colleague or subject matter expert, or student, depending upon the campus preference.
 Additionally, an individual faculty member, instructional designer, or peer teams can use the OSCQR Rubric to review a course.

 The OSCQR Rubric has a number of unique features: